Saturday, December 31, 2011

 Life psycle-ology

-The therapist takes Eric through his past life, while the video explores the unknown environmental impacts of everyday things, using
+The therapist takes Eric through his past life, while the video explores the unknown environmental impacts of everyday things, using an innovative approach in communicating and engaging people with the concept of sustainability.

 It encourages product life-cycle thinking and environmentally sustainable decision-making in design and product development, promoting eco-design, allowing and educating designers in making more informed and conscious decisions that will result in products with an overall lighter